mahmoodr/tvhplayer_wiki/User-Guide.md

 :warning: TVHplayer doesn't provide any built-in server.
 You must set up your own server to use this app.

 To use Tvheadend (and TVHplayer), you need a TV tuner.
 This can be a USB or PCI tuner, or even an IPTV playlist.
 Please refer to [Official documentation for Tvheadend](https://docs.tvheadend.org/documentation).
+There are various ways for setting up a Tvheadend server.
 You can easily set up a server with [Docker](https://hub.docker.com/r/linuxserver/tvheadend).